lancelot5/request-header-compression/README.md

 - The middleware supports automatic disposing of providers which implement the `IDisposable` interface.
 - The middleware supports the `identity` encoding by default.

+### Specifics

+- The middleware removes the `Content-Encoding` header if all encodings were handled, or removes handled encodings from the header.
+- The middleware adds the `Content-Length` header if all encodings were handled.

 ### Examples

 ```cs